gabrieldernbach/audio-instruction/README.md

 - `examples/sample_workouts/hiit.txt`: Plain text workout (simplest format)
 - `examples/basic/generate_workout.py`: Python script to create a Tabata workout

+## Testing in Docker

+This project supports running tests in Docker to ensure a consistent testing environment.
+For details on how to run tests in Docker and how to configure VSCode/Cursor to use Docker for testing, see [TESTING_IN_DOCKER.md](TESTING_IN_DOCKER.md).

 ## Deployment to Google Cloud Run

 See `examples/deployment/cloud_run_tutorial.md` for detailed deployment instructions.